 To create interest and balance, don't skimp on texture.
 Cover a sofa, chaise and ottoman in different tactile fabrics.
 Perhaps a white wool rug layered on weathered floors with linen chairs, a brocade ottoman, and a careworn cotton skirted table.
 Accessorize with still more texture like porcelain and flowers.
 For country cottage, limit the amount of exposed wood by covering it in fabric.
 Country screams cozy with eyelet lace, quilts and overstuffed cushions.

 Bringing in nature finishes a country look.
 "Any time you can mix wood with creams, it just looks really cottage," says Dennis.
 Experiment with rattan, bamboo, natural wood, bark as well as twigs, flowers and greenery for rural charm.
-Here, in the master bath of the, designer Linda Woodrum paired a wood floor with creamy painted cabinets and accentuated the organic look with live greenery and nature-inspired art prints.

 There’s a lot more of everything in the country look, but avoid clutter.
 "One way to achieve that full cozy feel is to use lots of fabric everywhere vs. putting down a lot of tchokes," says Dennis.
 The charm in a country cottage is displaying accessories you use.
 A silver tea set on the table adds character as do floor cushions or a cozy quilt to cover up in.